gunnarleffler/py-cmdline-template/README.md

 # Python Command line Template

-version 1.1.0
+version 1.2.0

 This is a simple project which contains the following templates:

+`minimal.py` - A simple command line script

-`cmdline.py` - A simple command line script
+`cmdline.py` - A command line script template replete with examples

 `package/`   - A bare-bones package structure